slhernandez/css-guidelines/README.md

   float: left;
 }
 ```
 This is really bad CSS.
-Terrible.
 All the declarations go to the extreme to force
 your foo item into submission on the page.
 This type of code show a lack of understanding
 in the box-model or layout.
 More typically, this code is a result of poorly constructed
 layout that was written at the beginning of the project.